pipolinlab/ExplorePipolin/README.md

  (the gene might be disrupted or duplicated) within some restricted area flanked by att repeats.
  1. TODO: scaffolding restrictions!

-## Additional scripts

-(TODO: install as console scripts)

- * `download_metadata_ncbi.py` -- downloads the metadata for the analysed
- genomes, such as accessions, organism and strain names
- * `download_genomes_ncbi.py` -- downloads genome (chromosome) sequences
- given NCBI assembly accession (i.e. for a non-complete genome, it downloads all its contigs)

 #### TODO: remove this: